francielleavargas/ConoTa-Corpus/README.md

 # ConoTa-Corpus

-A corpus annotated with positive, negative and satirical conotation on political twitters for the Portuguese language
+An corpus of twitter data annotated with three classes: positive, negative and satirical conotation.
+The domain is political and the language is the Portuguese.